waldeyr/attila/README.md

 After installing all requirements, perform the following steps:

-1. Download ATTILA package at ...
+1. Download ATTILA package at https://github.com/waldeyr/attila/archive/master.zip

-2. Uncompress the tar.gz file using command line:
+2. Uncompress the zip file using command line:

-$ tar -vzxf attila-1.0.tar.gz
+$ unzip attila-master.zip

 3. Go to the directory where you want to install ATTILA, using cd command.
 Note that ATTILA and IgBlast packages must be subdirectories of the installation directory.